pbinkley/rcb-manual/sections/14-conclusion.md

 production in this low-edition zone.

-With these small-edition processes the reproduction of the book or typescript&nbsp;{%- include pagebreak.html canvas=359 -%}&nbsp;of 100,000 words begins always with one of the two basic procedures: a recopying on the typewriter, or a photographing, of the text as it stands.
+With these small-edition processes the reproduction of the book or typescript {% include pagebreak.html canvas=359 %} of 100,000 words begins always with one of the two basic procedures: a recopying on the typewriter, or a photographing, of the text as it stands.
 The first, being a composition cost, is the same for any unit of